-Our historical net tangible book value (deficit) per share as of June 30, 2020 is determined by dividing our total tangible assets less our total liabilities and convertible preferred stock, which are not included within stockholders' equity (deficit), by the number of shares of common stock outstanding as of such date.
-Our historical net tangible book value (deficit) was \$(82.6) million, or \$(825.51) per share as of June 30, 2020.
+Our historical net tangible book value (deficit) per share as of , 2020 is determined by dividing our total tangible assets less our total liabilities and redeemable convertible preferred stock, which are not included within stockholders' equity (deficit), by the number of shares of common stock outstanding as of such date.
+Our historical net tangible book value (deficit) was \$ million, or \$ per share as of , 2020.

-Our pro forma net tangible book value (deficit) as of June 30, 2020 was \$98.6 million, or \$13.55 per share.
-Our pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of June 30, 2020, assuming (i) our issuance and sale in September 2020 of an aggregate of 2,368,118 Series D preferred shares for gross proceeds of \$64.2 million, or \$61.5 million net of \$2.7 million in issuance costs, and (ii) the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 7,177,242 shares of common stock, which conversion will occur immediately prior to the completion of this offering.
+Our pro forma net tangible book value (deficit) as of , 2020 was \$ million, or \$ per share.
+Our pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of , 2020, assuming the automatic conversion of all outstanding shares of our redeemable convertible preferred stock and unvested outstanding restricted shares as of , 2020 into an aggregate of shares of common stock, which conversion will occur immediately prior to the completion of this offering.

 Our pro forma as adjusted net tangible book value (deficit) represents our pro forma net tangible book (deficit) value, plus the effect of the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been \$ per share.
-This represents an immediate million, or \$ increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of , 2020 would have been \$ million, or \$ per share.
+This represents an immediate per share to existing stockholders and an immediate dilution in net tangible book value of \$ increase in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2020 \$(825.51) Increase per share attributable to the pro forma adjustments described above \$ 839.06 Pro forma net tangible book value per share as of June 30, 2020, before giving effect to this offering 13.55 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of , 2020 \$ Increase per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of , 2020, before giving effect to this offering Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$